harbaum/MiSTeryNano/README.md

 Especially smaller cards may not work if the FAT file system uses less then 16 sectors per cluster.

-The MiSTeryNano will automatically load a file named ```disk_a.st``` into floppy disk A. This SD card is then inserted into the slot on the bottom side of the Tang Nano 20k inconveniently placed right below the USB connector.
+This SD card is then inserted into the slot on the bottom side of the Tang Nano 20k inconveniently placed right below the USB connector.
+The MiSTeryNano will automatically load a file named ```disk_a.st``` and use it as the image for floppy disk drive A.

 ### Using the mouse